English

 state.x(1)

-qiskit.opflow provided its own classes to represent both operators and quantum states, so the problem defined previously would be wrapped as:
+qiskit.opflow provided its own classes to represent both operators and quantum states, so the problem defined above would be wrapped as:

 from qiskit.opflow import CircuitStateFn, PauliSumOp